| Crates.io | tonic-iroh-transport |

 let endpoint = iroh::Endpoint::builder().bind().await?;

-println!("Server Node ID: {}", endpoint.node_id());
+println!("Server Node ID: {}", endpoint.id());

-// Start the gRPC server
+// Start transport with the Echo service

 .await?;